 - Results will be transmitted electronically within four (4) business days of sample receipt.
 If you need the results sooner, rush services (by the end of the following business day) are available.

 Notes for toxin analysis:

 Water samples (minimum 100 mL) should be collected and stored on wet ice (4oC) out of the light.
 Amber glass containers with PTFE-lined caps are preferred since certain hydrophobic toxin congeners may adsorb to plastics.
 However, due to breakage concerns during shipping, polyethylene terephthalate glycol (PETG) containers can be used in place of glass bottles.
 Unless specified, we will measure the total concentration of each toxin class requested by lysing all cells in the sample and measuring the total toxin concentration.
-If particulate (intracellular) toxin and free (extracellular) toxin measurements are requested, we will concentrate the samples onto glass fiber filters ($10 processing fee/sample) and extract toxin off of the filter and from the filtrate and analyze them separately.
 Note that once a sample has been frozen, it is only possible to determine total toxins since freeze-thawing will lyse the cells.
 Samples should be processed or frozen within five (5) days of collection in order to minimize toxin decay.